py-cov-action/python-coverage-comment-action/README.md

 In terms of security/reproductibility, the best solution is probably to pin the version to an exact tag, and use dependabot to update it regularily.

-## Note on the state of this action

-There is no automated test and the dependencies are not frozen, so it's possible that it fails at some point if a dependency breaks compatibility.
-If this happens, we'll fix it and put better checks in place.

-It's probably usable as-is, but you're welcome to offer feedback and, if you want, contributions.

 ## Generic coverage